MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/manage-kaizala-groups.md

 ## Add Actions

 Kaizala Actions are chat-based work management cards such as attendance, surveys, announcements, jobs, and trainings.
-Kaizala management portal enables managing Actions in a group.
+The Kaizala management portal enables managing Actions in a group.

 ### Add Actions to a group